ajdaniel/ajdaniel.github.io/about.md

 permalink: /about/
 ---

-I am an IBM Software Engineer developing full-stack cloud native Watson applications such as [IBM Watson Assistant](https://www.ibm.com/watson/ai-assistant/).
+I am an IBM Software Engineer developing full-stack cloud native enterprise applications such as [IBM Watson Assistant](https://www.ibm.com/watson/ai-assistant/), [IBM Watson Compare & Comply](https://www.ibm.com/cloud/compare-and-comply), [IBM API Connect](https://cloud.ibm.com/apis/overview) and [IBM i2 IAP](https://www.ibm.com/security/intelligence-analysis/i2).

 I studied Computer Science (Games Technology) at Nottingham Trent University and graduated in 2009.

 I specialise in front-end development, using React and Angular, using modern ES6+ with Flow or Typescript.
 I deploy using Kubernetes and Cloud Foundry onto IBM Cloud (formerly Bluemix).
 I have worked in small and large teams, locally and accross the world.
+I love learning and teaching all technologies.

-I love bringing code and AI to young minds through Code Clube and [Machine Learning for kids](https://machinelearningforkids.co.uk).
-I love coding and learning new technologies!
+I love bringing code and AI to young minds through [Code Club](https://codeclub.org/) and [Machine Learning for kids](https://machinelearningforkids.co.uk), or corporate events like IBM Call for Code.

 This year I got married to the love of my life.
 I love spending time with her or my family.
 I love gaming, TV and movies along with playing Badminton and Snooker.